Dielectrics and Electrostatics Group

 There is also a widening awareness of 'static' problems, because of the diversification of the use of insulating polymeric materials and extensive manufacture of electrically delicate electronic components like field-effect transistors and integrated circuits.

 Dielectrics are often thought of crudely as non-conductors or ‘insulators’.
-A more precise definition is given by Von Hippel:
+A more precise definition is given by Arthur von Hippel:

 “Dielectrics are not a narrow class of so-called insulators, but the broad expanse of nonmetals considered from the standpoint of their interaction with electric, magnetic, of electromagnetic fields.”